 Plastic is an incredibly versatile material that has become ubiquitous in our modern world.
 It is used in everything from packaging and consumer goods to construction and transportation.
 However, the widespread use of plastic has also led to a significant environmental problem: plastic waste.
 To mitigate this problem, recycling has become an essential part of managing plastic waste.
-In this article, we will discuss plastic number 7, also known as “other” plastic, and the various recycling options for this type of plastic.
+For easy recycling of plastic, they have their numbers from 1 to 7.
+Polycarbonate belongs to number 7 “other plastic”.

 Quick Navigation

+Polycarbonate is code 7 plastic.
 The recycling code for number 7 plastic is “other,” and it encompasses a wide range of plastic materials that do not fit into any of the other six categories.
 These materials are often a combination of different plastic types or are made from unique plastic formulations that make them difficult to recycle.
 The presence of different materials in these plastics can make them challenging to process and recycle, leading to a lower demand for these types of plastics in the recycling market.
+Plastic code labeling is a voluntary system, so not all polycarbonates may be labeled with the number 7.

 Number 7 recycling symbol

-Recycling number 7 plastic can be a challenge, as it requires specialized processing equipment and technologies.
+Recycling polycarbonate plastic can be a challenge, as it requires specialized processing equipment and technologies.
 However, many facilities are now equipped to recycle number 7 plastic, and there are several recycling options available.

 Mechanical recycling